The Potential of HEFT and the scale of New Physics: Infinite amplitude sums for unitarity, cross sections and decay rates

 to recast the double sum into a nested sum over, first, all values for number of Higgs and NGB particles that add up to $P$, and then summed over $P$ itself,

 where $\bar P=\bar a+\bar b$ and

 with $b=2B$ and the sum over $B$ such that the total number of NGBs $\bar b+b$ is an even number.
 This leads to the distinction

 A number of remarks are in order concerning the $\kappa$ functions \begin{itemize} \item The sum starts at $P=2$, the $P=1$ term cancels.
-This follows from our assumptions of high centre-of-mass energy squared $s$ with particle masses vanishing, which means one can never hit the pole that would make the one-particle exchange contribute. \item For scattering we further have the out states $\bar a+\bar b\geq 2$ which means the first power of $w$ in $\kappa_{\bar a,\bar b}$ is $w^{\bar a+\bar b-2}$, i.e. a constant for $2\to X$, $w$ for $3\to X$ etc. \item All terms in the sum are positive-definite with $n_{\bar P}\geq0$ powers of centre-of-mass energy; for theories valid to arbitrarily high energies one should have kappa functions that asymptote to some value smaller than one.
-The renormalisable case attains this by the `trivial' instance of having only $2\to 2$ contributions (and hence constant) while all others vanish. \item For finite energy each term within $\alpha_P[V]$ should be substituted as
+This follows from our assumptions of high centre-of-mass energy squared $s$ with particle masses vanishing, which means one can never hit the pole that would make the one-particle exchange contribute. \item For scattering we further have the out states $\bar a+\bar b\geq 2$ which means the first power of $w$ in $\kappa_{\bar a,\bar b}$ is $w^{\bar a+\bar b-2}$, i.e. a constant for $2\to X$, $w$ for $3\to X$ etc. \item The $\kappa$ functions are given for an arbitrary number of external states labelled by $\bar a,\bar b$ and hence constitute an infinite set of bounds.
+For the cases studied in this work, a higher number of external states does not generically lead to stronger bounds as shown in a certain approximation in sec.~\ref{sec:AnalyGB}.
+It is sometimes the case however that a theory has $\kappa$ vanishing for low multiplicity external states, and for the first non-trivial bound one has to go to high multiplicity states. \item All terms in the sum are positive-definite with $n_{\bar P}\geq0$ powers of centre-of-mass energy; for theories valid to arbitrarily high energies one should have kappa functions that asymptote to some value smaller than one.
+The renormalisable case attains this by the `trivial' instance of having only $2\to 2$ contributions (and hence constant) while all others decrease with energy. \item For finite energy each term within $\alpha_P[V]$ should be substituted as

 where $m_h$ and $m_\pi$ are the masses of the Higgs and NGB respectively; mass terms have been omitted so far since they are taken to be small, i.e. $s\gg m_i$, yet this requires qualification.
 For the model discussed so far, c.f.
 Eq.~\eqref{eq:lheft}, the symmetry is global and exact so $m_\pi=0$ but in application to the e.g. HEFT one would equate $m_\pi$ with the $W$ and $Z$ masses.
 Even in the global symmetry limit, only channels with $a=P-2B$ Higgs-like particles such that $s> (am_h)^2$ are accessible and this is a finite set for finite $s$.
 The difference between a finite and infinite sum is assessed by the convergence of the series; for the problem at hand and as we will show, the convergence is good and the error in summing over all channels is small.